I started blogging in 2015. And, to be exact, I published my very first article about Airbags in Cars on June 21st, 2015.

 4. Cover everything

-No matter what niche/topic you choose, create great contents about all the questions, queries, or (and) doubts that people might have.
+No matter what niche/topic you choose, create great content about all the questions, queries, or (and) doubts that people might have.

 If you provide answers to peoples’ burning questions, you will get noticed.